 If the locator fails to build with line reference data, it can be due to line segments with curves.
 Run the Densify tool using the Offset densification method and the default Maximum Offset Deviation on the reference data to simplify the lines.

 Features that have multiple parts, such as multipoints or multipart lines, are not supported geometry types for building locators.
 These geometry types in features can result in a failure to build the locator or unexpected match and suggestion results when using the locator.
 If your reference data contains features with multiple parts, convert the features to single parts using the Multipart to Singlepart tool and use the single part data to build the locator.
 To check if point reference data has multiple parts, look in the Shape field of the attribute table for the Multipoint value.
-To check polygon or line features for multiple parts, run either the Add Geometry Attributes tool or the Calculate Geometry Attributes tool to add the Number of parts geometry property to the reference data.
+To check polygon or line features for multiple parts, run the Calculate Geometry Attributes tool to add the Number of parts geometry property to the reference data.
 A feature with more than one part is considered a multipart feature.